AtharvaJadhav99/House-Price-Prediction/README.md

 LandContour: Flatness of the property

-Utilities: Type of utilities available
+Utilities: Type of utilities available etc

-etc

 Using the above features of the dataset, I have made an effort to find the prices of houses using Machine Learning Algorithms.

+Algorithms Used:
+1) Lasso Regression

+2) Ridge Regression

+3) Random Forest

+4) XGBoost